caleb531/automata/.github/CONTRIBUTING.md

 coverage report
 ```

-If the coverage is ever less than 100%, you can generate and open a detailed
+If the coverage ever decreases, you can generate and open a detailed HTML view
-HTML view of the coverage report like so:
+of the coverage report like so:

 ```sh
 coverage html